Kirill Kondrashin: Exile to Western Europe

 Kondrashin defected from the Soviet Union in December 1978 while touring in the Netherlands and sought political asylum there, whereupon the Soviet regime immediately banned all his previous recordings.
 He took the post of Permanent Guest Conductor of Amsterdam's Concertgebouw Orchestra in 1978 and remained in that position until his death.
 He also established a brief but fruitful collaboration with the Vienna Philharmonic.

 In the Netherlands, he married his assistant and interpreter, musicologist Nolda Broekstra (born 1944).
 When they first met around 1975, Broekstra was 30 years old and spoke no Russian.
 Both were married and were not fluent in English, the language they spoke with each other.
 Yet they fell in love, tried to be together when they could, and exchanged letters.
 Broekstra diligently started studying Russian and English and quickly mastered both languages.
 Their family life in the Netherlands was short, as Kondrashin died in Amsterdam from a heart attack in early 1981, on the same day he conducted Mahler's First Symphony with the North German Radio Symphony Orchestra.
 Philips Records issued recordings of some of Kondrashin's live concerts with the Concertgebouw Orchestra on LP and CD, including energetic performances of symphonies by Shostakovich.
 On the recording of Shostakovich's sixth symphony Kondrashin can be heard tapping or even pounding his foot as he conducts the lively final movement.
-In 1971, he demonstrated support of controversial American communist figure Angela Davis.
+In 1971, he publicly supported the American communist activist Angela Davis.